igno/fizzbuzz/README.md

 FizzBuzz code test
 ==================
 This is the FizzBuzz code test.
 The task is to write a command line program that outputs either numbers or fizz, buzz, fizzbuzz given certain inputs.

-Please read through these instructions carefully before starting.
+**_Please read through these instructions carefully before you begin._**

 What we look at
 ===============